-SG Fleet NZ Limited (we, us, our) is a wholly owned subsidiary of SG Fleet Group Limited (ACN 167 554 574), a company listed on the Australian Securities Exchange.
+SG Fleet NZ Limited and LeasePlan New Zealand Limited (we, us, our) are wholly owned subsidiaries of SG Fleet Group Limited (ACN 167 554 574), a company listed on the Australian Securities Exchange.

 By providing information to us, including by accessing our services, website, or otherwise engaging with us, you consent to us collecting, holding, using and disclosing your personal information in accordance with this policy.

 Personal information is information about an identifiable individual.

 We collect and hold information that is reasonably necessary for us to carry out our business activities (which include fleet management and vehicle leasing services) and provide you with our products and services.
 For example, when you purchase or use any of our products or services, contact us or otherwise visit our website.
 The information we collect from you may include your identity and contact details, details of your employees if you are a business, your history of purchases and use of our products and services, and details of enquiries or complaints you make.

 The types of personal information that we collect and hold will depend on the nature of your dealing with us, which may include (but is not limited to):